kabirshhaikh/Leetcode/README.md

--> Check if string is a prefix of array - leetcode easy problem -> Check if all A's appears before B's - leetcode easy problem -> Second largest string in an array - leetcode easy problem
+-> Check if string is a prefix of array - leetcode easy problem -> Check if all A's appears before B's - leetcode easy problem -> Second largest string in an array - leetcode easy problem -> Check if numbers are ascending in a sentence - leetcode easy problem